piotrbajdek/coprosize/README.md

 Bajdek, P., 2022. coprosize (version 1.0.0-alpha.9). [computer software] https://github.com/piotrbajdek/coprosize

-You are OK to modify and fork coprosize under terms of the [MIT license](https://github.com/piotrbajdek/coprosize/blob/main/LICENSE).
-It is also possible to link against coprosize using its library as a dependency for other bioinformatics projects (see [public functions](https://docs.rs/coprosize/1.0.0-alpha.9/coprosize/#functions)).
+You are also OK to modify and fork coprosize under terms of the [MIT license](https://github.com/piotrbajdek/coprosize/blob/main/LICENSE).
+It is moreover possible to link against coprosize using its library as a dependency for other bioinformatics projects (see [public functions](https://docs.rs/coprosize/1.0.0-alpha.9/coprosize/#functions)).
 The usage is best explained by example:

 Add to your `Cargo.toml` file: